EvoGrad: Efficient Gradient-Based Meta-Learning and Hyperparameter Optimization: Experiments

 \subsection{Scalability analysis}

-We use the same MetaWeightNet benchmark to study how the number of model parameters affects the memory usage and training time of EvoGrad, comparing it to the standard second-order approach (MWN).
+We use the Meta-Weight-Net benchmark to study how the number of model parameters affects the memory usage and training time of EvoGrad, comparing it to the standard second-order $T_1-T_2$ approach.
 We vary model size by changing the number of filters in the original ResNet32 model, multiplying the filter number $\times1,\dots,\times5$.
 The smallest model had around 0.5M parameters and the largest one around 11M parameters.

-We use CIFAR-10 for these experiments.
-The results in Figure \ref{fig:mwnAnalysisScaled} show that our \algName{} leads to significantly lower training time and memory usage, and that the margin over the standard second-order optimizer grows as the model becomes larger.
+The results in Figure \ref{fig:mwnAnalysisScaled} show our \algName{} leads to significantly lower training time and memory usage, and that the margin over the standard second-order optimizer grows as the model becomes larger.
 Further, we have analysed the impact of modifying the number of hyperparameters -- from 300 up to 30,000.
 The impact on memory and time was negligible, and both remained roughly constant, which is caused by the main model being significantly larger.
 It is also because of the fact that reverse-mode differentiation costs scale with the number of model parameters rather than hyperparameters \citep{Micaelli2020Non-greedyHorizons} -- recall that backpropagation is the main driver of memory and time costs \citep{Rajeswaran2019Meta-learningGradients}.
 Moreover, we have done experiments that varied the number of model copies in EvoGrad.
-The results showed that the training time per epoch increased slightly, while the memory costs remained essentially the same.
+The results showed the training time per epoch increased slightly, while the memory costs remained similar.